 - Step 2: Click the “Calculate” button

-The calculator will instantly return the sample mean.
-You can also expand the step-by-step explanation section to see how the mean was computed for your sample data.
+The calculator will instantly return the sample mean and show you exactly how the mean was computed from your data.

-The sample mean formula is x̄ = Σxi / n
+Our sample mean calculator uses the standard sample mean formula: x̄ = Σxi / n

 Where: